KnairdA/blog.kummerlaender.eu/source/00_content/articles/2015-02-27_using_scheme_as_a_metaphor_for_template_metaprogramming.md

 ~~~
 {:.language-cpp}

-As we can see expressing a pair type in terms of a template type is very straight forward.
+As we can see expressing a pair type in terms of a type template is very straight forward.
 Note that the recursive `type` definition will be discussed further in the next section on _templates as functions_.
 Each `Pair` specialization derives from `detail::pair_tag` to simplify verification of values as pairs in `tav::IsPair`.
 The naming of the parameters as `CAR` and `CDR` is a reference to pair types being constructed using `tav::Cons` analogously to _Scheme_, where the pair `(1 .
 2)` may be constructed using `(cons 1 2)`.

 To summarize the type concept employed in [TypeAsValue] we can say that all actual values are stored in `std::integral_constant` specializations that enable extraction in a template context via their constant `value` member.
 Those types are then aggregated into structures using the `tav::Pair` template.
-This means that we can easily provide _functions_ to work on these _values_ in the form of template types and their parameters as will be discussed in the following section.
+This means that we can easily provide _functions_ to work on these _values_ in the form of type templates and their parameters as will be discussed in the following section.

 ## Templates as functions